farrandi/dsci_572_sup_learn_II/lecture_2.md

 - One of the most important optimization algorithms in ML
 - Iterative optimization algorithm
+- Steps:

+  1. start with some arbitrary $\mathbf{w}$

+  2. calculate the gradient using all training examples
+  3. use the gradient to adjust $\mathbf{w}$
+  4. repeat for $I$ iterations or until the step-size is sufficiently small

 - Cost: $O(ndt)$ for t iterations, better than brute force search $O(nd^2 + d^3)$

 $$w_{t+1} = w_t - \alpha \nabla= L(w_t)$$